jmerilainen/the-wall-client/README.md

 Demo: https://the-wall.fly.dev

-This project mainly demonstrate API interaction and e2e test between the client and the api.
+This project mainly demonstrates API interaction and e2e test between the client and the api.

 ## Quick install with Docker